CS 349 User Interfaces (Fall 2018)

 - A2: Model-View-Controller & Layout (Java)

-- A3: 2D Graphics and Direct Manipulation (Java)
+- A3: Scene Graphs and Direct Manipulation (Java)

 Detailed assignment descriptions and due dates are posted in the schedule when available.